PuzzelSolutions/SMS/README.md

 SMS solutions have been a part of Intelecom starting with the platform originally set up by Carrot Communications  back in 2000.
 Since then not a lot have changed in the basic SMS GSM specifications, but a lot have changed concerning our customers demands for stability, scalablity, redundancy and speed.
 SMS now is a business critical application for many companies, both private and public.
 In addition a lot have happened with SMS as a payment channel over the years.
 In later years many telcos have been opening up for selling physical goods and services, using SMS or carrier billing as payment.
 We at Intelecom have been working hard to keep up, both with customer demands and new possibilities over the years.
 As a result, we have a SMS platform, now in it's fifth major version, that is both techically advanced, high-capacity and stable.

-Intelecom Group AS
+#### Intelecom Group
-Intelecom was started in Norway in 1998 and has its roots in older companies such as Alcatel and Nexans.
+[Intelecom Group AS](http://www.intelecom.no) was started in Norway in 1998 and has its roots in older companies such as Alcatel and Nexans.
 In 2010 Intelecom merged with Carrot Communications.
 The main office is located in Oslo, with branch offices in many other Norwegian cities, Sweden, Denmark, Bulgaria and UK.

-Herkules Capital
+#### Herkules Capital
-Since 2010, Intelecom Group and its subsidiaries have been fully owned by Herkules Capital, the leading Norwegian private equity firm which supports established companies located in the Nordic region with strong growth potential.
+Since 2010, Intelecom Group and its subsidiaries have been fully owned by [Herkules Capital](http://www.herkulescapital.no/), the leading Norwegian private equity firm which supports established companies located in the Nordic region with strong growth potential.

 ### Authors
 - Sven Ståle Osa